smartclean/smartclean.github.io/docs/realsense_data_push.md

 ## Example of using data:
 A small subset of the actual data is described in this example.

-1. You receive below data in body of request to your web service:
+1. You receive below data in body of request to your web service, which is an array of stringified sensor data payloads:

 ```
-b'["{\"t\":\"20220602120301\",\"DevType\":\"SMARTCLEAN#ODRDTR_BATT_V1\"}","{\"t\":\"20220602120301\",\"DevType\":\"SMARTCLEAN#ODRDTR_BATT_V1\"}"]'
+["{\"t\":\"20220602120301\",\"DevType\":\"SMARTCLEAN#ODRDTR_BATT_V1\"}","{\"t\":\"20220602120301\",\"DevType\":\"SMARTCLEAN#ODRDTR_BATT_V1\"}"]
 ```

-2. Decode this using utf-8, you get:
+2. If using *python*, decode this using utf-8, you get:

 ```
 ["{"t":"20220602120301","DevType":"SMARTCLEAN#ODRDTR_BATT_V1"}","{"t":"20220602120301","DevType":"SMARTCLEAN#ODRDTR_BATT_V1"}"]
 ```

-3. De-serialize each string in this batch using JSON (If there is more than 1 string in this batch, you may iterate over each)
+3. De-serialize/Unmarshal each string in this batch using JSON
-   1. De-serialize the first string in the batch, you get:
+   1. Unmarshalling the first string in the batch we get:
        ```
           {"t":"20220602120301","DevType":"SMARTCLEAN#ODRDTR_BATT_V1"}
        ```
-   2. De-serialize the second string in the batch, you get:
+   2. Unmarshalling the second string in the batch to get:
        ```
        {"t":"20220602120302","DevType":"SMARTCLEAN#UM"}
        ```
-   3. Each object contains various attributes, which you can use (described in our sensor data page).
+   3. Each object contains various attributes, which can be used as described in our sensor data pages.
    For example:
       1. Value of "DevType" indicates what is the slot type of the sensor / device.
-      2. Value of "t" is the timestamp in the string format: YYYYMMDDHHMMSS, that is local to the timezone (which is indicated in attribute: "Region")
+      2. Value of "t" is the timestamp in the string format: *YYYYMMDDHHmmss* that is local to the timezone (which is indicated in attribute: "Region")
    4. Put these steps in your program and process each data to fulfil desired use cases.
       - Examples: